 Moral of the story: Nobody wants that property.
 It’s a brownfield.

 So the original owner of the property lost all their money in the value of that property.
-The market value of the property drops below zero because of the contamination.
+The market value of the property drops below zero because of the contaminated soil.
 The owner of the property decides to stop paying property taxes.
 The property goes to the government in a tax foreclosure and becomes a pariah in the eyes of the public.
 The city or county government then has to deal with the property which may be causing a logjam in the ability to redevelop an area.
 That’s where an environmental consultant or environmental engineer comes in.

 Environmental consultants to the rescue!

 The local and sometimes federal government sets aside grants to remediate and redevelop property such as the one pictured above.
 Together we can provide liability relief and facilitate brownfield redevelopment of contaminated properties.
-Sometimes we perform new cleanup activities that bring the level of impact down to the latest levels allowed by the Illinois Environmental Protection Agency.
+Sometimes we (A3E) perform new cleanup activities that bring the level of impact down to the latest levels allowed by the Illinois Environmental Protection Agency.
 Brownfields programs are crucial to getting properties like the one pictured above back on the tax rolls and benefiting the community.

 Brownfield Grant Programs